A

 VCDPA

-The Virginia Consumer Data Privacy Act, or VCDPA, is a consumer-privacy and data-security law.
-The VCDPA was signed into Virginia law on March 2, 2022.
+The Virginia Consumer Data Privacy Act, or VCDPA, is a consumer privacy and data security law that went into effect on March 2, 2022.

 W